-In case of the liquidation of the investment fund pursuant to §60 (3) InvFG, the custodian bank/depositary shall receive remuneration amounting to 0.50% of the fund assets.
+At the liquidation of the investment fund, the custodian bank/depositary shall receive remuneration amounting to 0.50% of the fund assets.

 e) Custodian bank fee/administration fee for other services

 The fund will be charged a corresponding fee for services provided by the custodian bank/depositary in its role as the custodian bank and for other services provided by the custodian bank/depositary (such as pricing and fund accounting).